BlueGranite/Microsoft-R-Resources/power-bi/Tutorial.md

 #R in Microsoft Power BI Tutorial

 There are two different ways to apply R in Power BI: the *R Script* for loading and transforming data, and the *R Visual* for additional enhancement and data visualization.
-The following tutorial
+The following tutorial walks through a basic scenario using both.

 ###Objectives
 - Use the R Script for loading data